My Quiet Kitchen

 Equipment

-You'll need a large/standard blender for the cauliflower alfredo sauce.
+You'll need a large standard blender for the cauliflower alfredo sauce.

 You'll also need a large sauté pan or pot to cook the cauliflower and another pot if you plan to cook the pasta at the same time.
 Alternatively, use the same pot for all of it, cooking the pasta after the cauliflower has been transferred to the blender.

-The great news is this alfredo sauce tastes even better the next day, so don't worry if you have a lot leftover.
-Store in an airtight container in the refrigerator for up to 5 days.
+Store it in an airtight container in the refrigerator for up to 5 days.
 The sauce stays nice and creamy and reheats beautifully.
+Pasta doesn't always freeze well, but the sauce can be frozen.

-Top Tips
+Helpful Tips

 Taste for seasoning after combining the sauce and pasta.
 Add salt and pepper to taste.

-• Creamy Vegan Lemon Pasta
+Vegan Lemon Pasta

-• Vegan Pasta Salad (Oil-Free Option)
+Vegan Pasta Salad

-• Vegan Ranch Pasta (Oil-Free)
+Vegan Ranch Pasta

 close up of creamy vegan alfredo in a pasta pot.

-Healthy Vegan Alfredo Sauce (No Cashews)
+Healthy Cauliflower Alfredo Sauce (Vegan, No Cashews)

 Author: Lori Rasmussen, My Quiet Kitchen